marb2000/XamlIslands/19H1_Insider_Samples/CppWin32App_With_Island/ReadMe.md

 The use of 3rd party control objects requires the use of a consolidated [resources file](/19H1_Insider_Samples/CppWin32App_With_Island/ReadMe.md#Resources) and a [custom application](/19H1_Insider_Samples/CppWin32App_With_Island/Microsoft.UI.Xaml.Markup/ReadMe.md) object that:
 1. Registers the Xaml metedata providers.
-2. Initializes Xaml by calling [InitializaeForCurrentThread] (https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager.initializeforcurrentthread)
+2. Initializes Xaml by calling [InitializeForCurrentThread](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager.initializeforcurrentthread)

 In this sample this is implemented by [App.xaml](/19H1_Insider_Samples/CppWin32App_With_Island/MyApp/App.xaml) and the [Xaml Application for Win32](/19H1_Insider_Samples/CppWin32App_With_Island/Microsoft.UI.Xaml.Markup/ReadMe.md)